Non-abelian fermionic T-duality in supergravity: Sigma model perspective

 Moving on, let us consider the simplest case of non-abelian duality with respect to one superspace fermionic shift only.
 This comes about with just a pair of Killing spinors $\e,\eh$ that violate the anticommutativity relation, $\tK\neq 0$, so that both terms in~\eqref{lamed} contribute.
 We should also take into account the non-vanishing structure constant $f_{11}{}^m =i\tK^m \neq 0$ in~\eqref{borsato2}.
 The transformation of the RR fields still can be written as $\d \mc F^{\a\ah} = 16\,i\, \e^\a C^{-1} \eh^{\ah}$, if we redefine $C$ to take care of the new terms:

 where $B_{11}|_{\theta=\hat{\theta}=0}$ satisfies~\eqref{lamed}.
 One immediately infers the dual coordinate derivative $\tdt^m C = i \tK^m$.
-This can be viewed as one of the defining equations for $C$ in the non-abelian case in the constructive approach, i.e.\ if one starts from the Killing spinors.
+This can be viewed as one of the defining equations for $C$ in the non-abelian case when starting from the Killing spinors.
 This equation holds beyond supercoset backgrounds as we have shown above.

-In the second defining equation for $\dt_m C$ we have the standard contribution $i K_m$ plus extra terms:
+From \eqref{x-tilde} it is clear that an extra bosonic T-duality in the direction of $\tilde K^m$ will strip the background of any dual coordinate dependence, as $\tilde x_m$ becomes geometric after the T-duality.
+This is a robust means of ending up in standard supergravity, rather than DFT.
+A necessary condition is that the first term of~\eqref{x-tilde} does not depend on $x^m$, which would become non-geometric after the T-duality.